Public procurement – how public sector organisations buy goods, works and services – is a big business and is currently governed by EU rules.

-The rules that govern public procurement will change with the UK leaving the EU.
+The rules that govern public procurement will change after the UK leaves the EU.
 That will in turn change how much market access UK businesses will have to procurement markets in the EU, and EU businesses to the procurement market in the UK.

 Public procurement in the UK is regulated by EU rules, covering different types of procurement, such as public contracts, utilities, and defence and security.
 These common rules are designed to prevent member states discriminating in favour of their own companies and help ensure a level playing field across the EU.

-EU membership not only gives UK access to public procurement markets in 27 member states of the EU, but also other non-EU countries.
-The EU has free trade agreements with third countries that allow UK business to participate in procurement markets in countries such as Canada and South Korea, and it is also a signatory to the World Trade Organization (WTO) Government Procurement Agreement (GPA) – a voluntary trade agreement within the WTO.
+EU membership not only gives UK access to public procurement markets in 27-member states of the EU, but also other non-EU countries.
+The EU has free trade agreements with third countries which allow UK business to participate in procurement markets in countries, such as Canada and South Korea, and it is also a signatory to the World Trade Organization (WTO) Government Procurement Agreement (GPA) – a voluntary trade agreement within the WTO.

-What happens to these procurement rules after Brexit?
+What happens to procurement rules if there is no deal?

-This would give UK businesses some access to the public procurement markets of not only 27 EU member states but also the United States, Japan, and 18 other countries worldwide.
-While membership of the WTO GPA opens up procurement above certain value thresholds, it would not give the UK the same level of full access to procurement markets that it currently enjoys as a member of the EU.
+This means that even if the UK leaves the EU without a deal, UK businesses will have some access to the public procurement markets of not only the 27 EU member states, but also the United States, Japan, and 18 other countries worldwide.
+However, while membership of the GPA opens up procurement above certain value thresholds, it does not give the UK the same level of access to procurement markets that it currently enjoys as an EU member.

-If the UK negotiates the ambitious free trade agreement with the EU, this would probably contain provisions on public procurement that would improve access to EU markets beyond that guaranteed by the WTO GPA agreement.
+If the UK negotiates an ambitious free trade agreement with the EU, this would probably contain provisions on public procurement that would improve post-transition access to EU markets beyond that guaranteed by the WTO GPA agreement.

 Yes.
 Public procurement provisions can have wider policy implications that governments need to take into account.

-Much of the debate about the proposed EU-US trade deal known as TTIP has been about potential impact of its procurement provisions on public services, and particularly the NHS.
+Much of the debate about the proposed EU-US trade deal, known as the Transatlantic Trade and Investment Partnership, has been about the potential impact of its procurement provisions on public services, and particularly the NHS.
 Opponents have argued that including healthcare services in the agreement will force the privatisation of the NHS.
 However, the Commission insisted that this agreement would include a carve-out for public health services that would prevent any foreign privatisation.

-The devolution settlement of 1998 means that public procurement is an area of responsibility for the devolved governments in Scotland, Wales, and Northern Ireland.
+The 1998 devolution settlement means that public procurement is an area of responsibility for the devolved governments in Scotland, Wales, and Northern Ireland.
 Devolved governments are likely to have greater freedom to set their own policy objectives in the award of procurement contracts.

 This could lead to greater divergence between the devolved procurement legislation in the UK.
 Perhaps more importantly, this risks undermining competition and transparency in the procurement markets within the UK and detracting from a unified external strategy in the negotiations with the EU.